Dropshot Rig Fishing Guide (Setup, How to Fish It, How to Tie & When to Use It)

 How to fish a dropshot rig

 Fishing a dropshot rig is more about restraint than action.
 Once it’s in the water, the first job is simply to let it settle.
-Tighten into the weight so you can feel contact with the bottom, then start working it in a way that feels almost too subtle to matter.
+Tighten into the weight so you can feel contact with the bottom, then start working it in a way that feels subtle.

-The key part is accepting how little is happening visually.
-It can feel like nothing is going on for long stretches, but that’s exactly when it’s doing its job.
-The bite often comes after you stop moving it and just leave it sitting there.
+The key part is accepting how little input is actually needed.
+Sometimes it can feel like nothing is going on for long stretches, but that’s exactly when it’s doing its job.
+The bite often comes after you stop trying to work the lure and just leave it sitting there.

 Dropshot Rig Setup

-The overall structure is simple enough that once you’ve tied it a few times, it stops feeling like a “rig” and just becomes a controlled way of presenting a lure.
+The overall structure is simple enough that once you’ve tied it a few times, it stops feeling like a complicated method.

 How To Tie A Dropshot Rig